mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 Resources produced:
 - UPI CloudFormation template for VPC reviewed/updated
 - New CloudFormation template to create Local Zone subnets created
-- Steps for: OpenShift 4.11 installing with support of compute nodes in Local Zones
+- Steps for OpenShift 4.11 installing with support to create compute nodes in Local Zones

 Takeaways / Important notes:
 - All the subnets should be tagged properly with the correct tag to be discovered by Ingress Controller
 - The LocalZone subnets **should** have the tag cluster to "unmanaged"
-- Local Zones does not support Nat Gateways, so there are two options to nodes on Local Zones access the internet:
+- Local Zones do not support Nat Gateways, so there are two options for nodes on Local Zones to access the internet:
   1) Use public subnet on Local Zone and map public IP (Machine spec).
-There's no security constraints here as the Security Group rules blocks all the access outside the VPC.
+There are no security constraints here as the Security Group rules block all the access outside the VPC.
   2) Create the private subnet, associating the Local Zone subnet to the main zone's route table, then create the machine in the private subnet.

 Tests performed:
-- Install a cluster with LB subnets tagging.
+- #1.
+Install a cluster with LB subnets tagging.
 Result: fail, the Controller discoverer added the LZ subnet to the list to create the IG
-- Install a cluster with LB subnets tagging on the zones on parent region, and unmanaed to the LZ subnet.
+- #2.
+Install a cluster with LB subnets tagging on the zones on the parent region and `unmanaged` to the LZ subnet.
 Result: success.
 The discoverer ignored the LZ subnet
-- Install a cluster with no LB subnets tagging, and unmanaged on LZ subnet: Result: TODO
+- #3A.
+Install a cluster with no LB subnets tagging, and unmanaged on LZ subnet: Result: Succes
-- Install the ELB Operator on LZ subnet which has unmanaged tag.
+- #3B.
+Install the ELB Operator on the LZ subnet which has an `unmanaged` tag.
+Result: Controller is not finding the VPC tagged by cluster tag
+- #4.
+Install with tags: SB for LB, LZ Unmanaged, VPC cluster shared.
+Results: TODO
+- #5.
+Install #4 + using NLB as default.
 Result: TODO

 ## References